-SPECIAL STUDENTS.
-Students who are currently enrolled as a senior in secondary school and who have permission from their principal, may register for selected Walla Walla University courses.
-Special students are not eligible for financial aid.
-Application needs to be made through the Office of the Vice-President for Academic Administration.
+DUAL CREDIT STUDENTS.
+Students who are currently enrolled as a junior or senior in secondary school, have a high school GPA of 3.0 or higher, have successfully completed Algebra I and Geometry with a C or higher, and who have permission from their high school instructor or principal, may register for selected Walla Walla University courses.
+Dual credit students are not eligible for financial aid.
+Application needs to be made through the WWU Academic Records Office.
+Please see Dual Enrollment Policies in the Academic Information and Policies section of this bulletin for more details.